nterrel/ani-mm/README.md

 pip install -e external/torchani
 ```

-Pin a specific TorchANI commit:
+Pin a specific TorchANI commit if you need to reproduce results:

 ```bash
 cd external/torchani